 Tufts undergraduate students have the options of:

-- double-counting up to two graduate-level courses (100-level or higher) toward both their Bachelor's and Master's degree requirements
+- Double-counting up to two graduate-level courses (100-level or higher) toward both their bachelor's and master's degree requirements, and/or

-- reserving graduate-level courses from Tufts undergraduate studies toward the master's requirements (pending faculty approval).
+- Reserving up to two graduate-level courses from their Tufts undergraduate studies (or from external institutions) toward the master's requirements (pending faculty approval).
 Please contact the Registrar's Office for more information.

 This rewarding degree program is an ideal fit for Tufts undergraduates who are interested in rigorous, innovative programming.